Questions? We have answers!

 • Embellishment can be applied to both sides of paper

-• Varnish must not interfere with the safety zone of 2,5 ~ 5 mm from the fold or cut
+• Varnish / foil must not interfere with the safety zone of 2,5 ~ 5 mm from the fold or cut

 • Minimum thickness of material – 200 g/m²